oconnorian3/hangman/README.md

     ![](assets/images/validname.png)

-    * Once the game begins the copmputer will pick a random word from a list of 50 seen in the word.py file. the user will then be able to guess the correct letters.
+    * Once the game begins the copmputer will pick a random word from a list of 50 seen in the word.py file.
+The user will then be able to guess the correct letters.
 The user will be allowed 7 incorrect answers .
 Each incorrect answer will add an element to the hangman illustration .
-If the player looses the familiar hangman illustration will complete along with a messagecrevealing the word.
+If the player looses the familiar hangman illustration will complete along with a message revealing the word.

     ![](assets/images/loosingmessage.png)